Somnid/webrott/part2/walls.md

 Walls
 =====

 Now that we can read things from the WAD the first thing is to figure out if we can make something of the packed assets.
 Probably the easiest place to start will be walls since they seem to have a simple format of 4096 bytes (64x64).
-You may also have noticed that the WAD format uses 0 length entries to mark sections.
-In this case we know all walls are between entries WALLSTRT and WALLSTOP.
+You may also have noticed that the WAD format uses 0 length entries.
+These are used to mark sections.
+In this case we know all walls are between entries `WALLSTRT` and `WALLSTOP`.

 I'm going to modify our `wad-reader` component to show a preview of the wall when we click it.
 I find that making these sorts of tools not only helps development down the line but makes it easier to chunk up a problem for testing before loading it up into a complex system.